Every city and town in Norway has a local bus service, and there is an extensive network of express coaches throughout the country.

 Express coaches in general are an underrated way of travelling in Norway, which is a pity because they offer an extensive network of routes, also to more rural areas.
 Express coaches link all the major towns, airports and ferry terminals, and many of the coaches connect with each other and with local services.

-Coach travel is usually a lot cheaper than travelling by plane or train, but takes longer.
-Most operators offer student, child, senior, and family discounts.
+Coach travel is usually a lot cheaper than travelling by plane or train.
+Most operators offer discounts to students, children, senior sitizens, and families.
 Many operators also encourage online booking in advance, and offer both discounts and guaranteed seating for those who do.